3 Ways to Debug Tech’s Diversity Gap in 2021

 One small study found that the most common reasons women leave tech jobs are a lack of opportunity for career growth, poor management, and the gender pay gap.
 Older research cites poor workplaces including few opportunities for development and training, little support for outside-of-work responsibilities, and undermining bosses.

 A 2019 study published in Nature found that nearly half of women in science leave after having their first child, compared to 23% of men.
 Clearly, something needs to be done to better support parents in STEM fields, particularly working mothers.

 There are a number of ways to support and retain female and minority coders, starting with simply calling out their accomplishments and good ideas.
 Nonprofits that encourage professional networking, like Women Who Code, can certainly help women find their tribe in the industry.
 Still, in the end, it will be up to tech companies themselves to enact policies to retain female talent.

 Whether computer programming serves to be an equalizer or perpetuator of inequality in the U.S. may depend on how fast minority groups can participate and get a “piece of the pie,” so to speak, before the available opportunities shrink.

 The bad news is that it’s looking like underrepresented groups will still have to try twice as hard for a shot at the same jobs, which is truly unfair.

-The good news is that people are more aware than ever before that the diversity gap in tech is a real problem.
+People are more aware than ever that the diversity gap in tech (and beyond) is a real problem.
 Ultimately, the U.S. education system will adapt, nonprofits will grow, and more female and minority students will find — and stay in — careers in computing-related tasks.

 After all, diverse teams are the only way companies will keep up with the changing demands of a world where computers are not going away.